f-weatherby/twythonAuthFunction/README.md

 To address this issue, I developed an authentication function that uses Selenium and a Firefox webdriver to complete this process automatically.
 Its function is as follows:

 (1) Using HTML tags, Selenium finds the username and password fields and the webdriver enters your credentials.
-(2) You are then directed to a page as specified by the callback page where the driver extracts the oauth verifier
+(2) You are then directed to a page as specified by the callback page where the driver extracts the oauth verifier.
+(3) The function returns a fully authenticated twitter object through which API calls can be made.